enigmosity/learn-aws/developer-associate/exam-questions.md

 - there are two methods to save configuration options settings.
 Config files in YAML or JSON can be included in application's source code in the `.ebextensions` and deployed as part of application source bundle.
 - if you want to deploy a worker application that processes periodic background tasks, application source bundle must also include a cron.yaml file
 - *immutable deployments*: launch a full set of new instances running the new version of the application in a separate ASG, alongisde the instances running the old version.
 If new instances don't pass healthchecks, Elastic Beanstalk terminates them leaving the original instances untouched.
 - Blue/Green deployments allow you to have a separate deployment environment.
 Allow avoidance of downtime.
-Deploy a new version to separate environments and then swap CNAMEs of two environments to instantly redirect traffic to new version
+Deploy a new version to separate environments and then swap CNAMEs (called swap environment URLs) of two environments to instantly redirect traffic to new version.
+Need to create a new environment (can clone current) to do this.
 - TODO: CHECK CNAME AND OTHER R53 TYPES
 - if you can't find an AMI to run your code, use Packer to create a custom platform which will run it.
 TODO: what is the difference between a custom AMI and a custom platform?
 - custom AMIs can improve provisioning times when instances are launched in your environment if you need to install a lot of software not in standard AMIs.
 Configuration files are great (.ebextensions), but can be slow and take a long time during environment creation and update.
 AMI is faster.